Nikon D60 vs Panasonic GX7

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D60 and Panasonic Lumix DMC-GX7 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the GX7 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the Nikon D60 does not offer wifi capability.
+In contrast, the D60 does not provide wifi capability.

 So how do things add up?
 Is there a clear favorite between the Nikon D60 and the Panasonic GX7?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.